Trustees

 Chair of Trustees

-Charles became involved with FiND after his daughter Lucy went to the summer activity scheme, and had such a great time.
+Charles became involved in FiND after his daughter Lucy attended an activity scheme and had such a great time.
+At last Lucy had found an organisation that really met her needs.

 He became a trustee in 2004, Company Secretary in 2005 and Chair of Trustees in 2010.